Prabhat2Space/Prabhat2Space/Masters_Electronics/Forvia Hella/Internship.md

 #### Internship Summary:
-During my internship at HELLA, I focused on Requirement & Design Analysis, Compilation & Debugging for Single-Core and Multi-Core systems, as well as comprehensive Software Testing covering SWT, SWIT, Component Testing, and Feature Review.
+During my internship at HELLA, I focused on Requirement & Design Analysis, Compilation & Debugging for Single-Core and Multi-Core systems, as well as comprehensive Software Testing covering SWT, SWIT, Component Testing, and Feature Review. for
-I also i have contributed to the Electronic Power Steering (ASIL-D) Live Project as an Embedded System Software Testing Engineer.
+Project :- the Electronic Power Steering (ASIL-D) Live Project as an intern Embedded System Software Testing Engineer I got opportunity to work on it.

 #### Internship Responsibilities:
 Throughout my tenure, I engaged deeply in Requirement & Design Analysis to gain insights into project objectives and client specifications.